Table of Contents

 - Prior to termination, the department head should appoint another employee to review and assume access to the former employee’s University computing resources.
 When an employee gives notice of resignation, the department head should ask the employee to remove any personal files from his/her PC, network drives, departmental shares and email account, and should remind the employee that Temple University’s confidential, sensitive and proprietary data must remain with Temple and that all work-related material is the property of Temple University.

 - If the employee has already been terminated and has left the workplace, an Authorization Form (See Authorization Procedure below) will be required before the department head may access the employee’s business-related computer files or e-mail messages.
-Upon approval of the Authorization Form, the department head may schedule an appointment with Computer Services (call 1-8000) to assist in accessing the employee’s files and, if necessary, transfer relevant business-related folders, files and other data from flash drives, CD or DVD.
+Upon approval of the Authorization Form, the department head may schedule an appointment with Information Technology Services (call 1-8000) to assist in accessing the employee’s files and, if necessary, transfer relevant business-related folders, files and other data from flash drives, CD or DVD.
 Access to files of a personal nature, full access or all access to former employee’s data or emails will not be approved.
 See authorization form below on acceptable criteria for access to University business-related resources.

 - Departmental access to a former employee’s data has time limitations.
 A terminated employee’s email messages ordinarily may only be accessed for 30 days.